liuxianyi/StyleEDL/README.md

 # StyleEDL: Style-Guided High-order Attention Network for Image
 ## Abstract
-the tendency to express emotions through images.
+Emotion distribution learning has gained increasing attention with the tendency to express emotions through images.
 As for emotion ambiguity arising from humans’ subjectivity, substantial previous methods generally focused on learning appropriate representations